-CSU's Bachelor of Animal Science course provides training in the major disciplines which underpin the animal sciences, preparing graduates for careers in a broad range of professions working with animals, or within animal-related industries.
+CSU's Bachelor of Animal Science provides training in the major disciplines that underpin the animal sciences, preparing graduates for careers in a broad range of professions working with animals, or within animal-related industries.

-The course provides instruction in the basic sciences, research skills and the health, welfare, behaviour, nutrition, genetics and breeding of animals, including farm animals, pets, performance animals, wildlife and zoo animals.
-Other characteristics of the course include a component in practical skills such as animal handling and the development of lifelong learning skills, critical thinking and effective communication with scientists and lay people.
+This course provides instruction in the basic sciences, research skills and the health, welfare, behaviour, nutrition, genetics and breeding of animals, including farm animals, horses, wildlife and zoo animals.
+Other characteristics of the course include a component in practical skills such as animal handling, and the development of lifelong learning skills, critical thinking and effective communication with scientists and lay people.

-Students who have studied and successfully completed subjects at other universities, which are likely to be equivalent to subjects in CSU's Bachelor of Animal Science, may apply for credit for those subjects when enrolling.
-Credit will be granted for subjects which are equivalent in content and standard, at the discretion of the relevant Course Coordinator.
+Students who have studied and successfully completed subjects at other universities that are likely to be equivalent to subjects in CSU's Bachelor of Animal Science may apply for credit for those subjects when enrolling.
+Credit will be granted for subjects that are equivalent in content and standard, at the discretion of the relevant Subject Coordinator.

 4 years full-time on campus

 Call us on 1800 334 733, (International +61 2 6338 6077)